 Coffee and Diabetes Risk:

-This is not the first study that indicates drinking coffee may have health benefits.
+These studies are not the first to indicate that drinking coffee may have health benefits.
 Years ago, we received this question:

 Q. My father and uncle both have diabetes.
-I would like to reduce my risk of developing this disease and I’ve heard that drinking coffee can help.
+As a result, I would like to reduce my risk of developing this disease.
+I’ve heard that drinking coffee can help.
 Is there any evidence behind this claim?

 Here is our answer:

-A. There are several epidemiological studies that have demonstrated an association between regular coffee consumption and a reduced risk of developing type 2 diabetes (Smith et al, Diabetes Care, Nov.
+A. Several epidemiological studies have demonstrated an association between drinking coffee and a reduced risk of developing type 2 diabetes (Smith et al, Diabetes Care, Nov.
 2006; van Dam et al, Diabetes Care, Feb.
 2006).